-Note Defining class maps doesn't have any effect on QoS; it's an interim step, enabling the class maps to be used later.
+Defining class maps doesn't have any effect on QoS; it's an interim step, enabling the class maps to be used later.

 If more complex sets of rules are needed, several class maps can be grouped into a supergroup called a policy.

 In the same class map, a MAC ACL can't be used with an IPv6 ACE that has a Destination IPv6 address as a filtering condition.

 The Class Mapping page shows the list of defined class maps and the ACLs comprising each, and enables you to add/delete class maps.

-To define a Class Map, complete the following steps: Click Quality of Service > QoS Advanced Mode > Class Mapping.
+To define a Class Map, complete the following steps:

+Step 1 Click Quality of Service > QoS Advanced Mode > Class Mapping.

 For each class map, the ACLs defined on it are displayed along with the relationship between them.
 Up to three ACLs can be displayed along with their Match, which can be either And or Or.
 This indicates the relationship between the ACLs.
 The Class Map is then the result of the three ACLs combined with either And or Or.
-Click Add.

 A new class map is added by selecting one or two ACLs and giving the class map a name.
 If a class map has two ACLs, you can specify that a frame must match both ACLs, or that it must match either one or both of the ACLs selected.

-Enter the parameters. • Class Map Name-Enter the name of a new class map. • Match ACL Type-The criteria that a packet must match in order to be considered to belong to the flow defined in the class map.
-The options are: • IP-A packet must match either of the IP-based ACLs in the class map. • MAC-A packet must match the MAC-based ACL in the class map. • IP and MAC-A packet must match the IP-based ACL and the MAC-based ACL in the class map. • IP or MAC-A packet must match either the IP-based ACL or the MAC-based ACL in the class map. • IP-Select the IPv4 based ACL or the IPv6 based ACL for the class map. • MAC-Select the MAC-based ACL for the class map. • Preferred ACL-Select whether packets are first matched to an IP or MAC.
-Click Apply.
-The Running Configuration file is updated.
-Aggregate Policer You can measure the rate of traffic that matches a predefined set of rules.
-To enforce limits, use ACLs in one or more class maps to match the desired traffic, and use a policer to apply the QoS on the matching traffic.
+- Class Map Name-Enter the name of a new class map. - Match ACL Type-The criteria that a packet must match in order to be considered to belong to the flow defined in the class map.
+The options are: - IP-A packet must match either of the IP-based ACLs in the class map. - MAC-A packet must match the MAC-based ACL in the class map. - IP and MAC-A packet must match the IP-based ACL and the MAC-based ACL in the class map. - IP or MAC-A packet must match either the IP-based ACL or the MAC-based ACL in the class map. - IP-Select the IPv4 based ACL or the IPv6 based ACL for the class map. - MAC-Select the MAC-based ACL for the class map. - Preferred ACL-Select whether packets are first matched to an IP or MAC.